Eigenstate Thermalization in 1+1-Dimensional SU(2) Lattice Gauge Theory Coupled with Dynamical Fermions: Results of the ETH tests

 where $r$ is a continuous variable.
-A comparison between Eq.~\eqref{eq: restricted gap ratio GOE distribution} and our results for the above-mentioned Hamiltonian parameters can be found in Fig.~\ref{fig: restricted gap ratio}.
-The agreement is good, up to small statistical fluctuations, which indicates that the system is quantum chaotic at these parameters.
-We have also plotted the distribution obtained from the Poisson statistics of an integrable theory, $P(r) = \frac{2}{(1+r)^2}$, as a dotted red line for contrast.
+A comparison between Eq.~\eqref{eq: restricted gap ratio GOE distribution} and our results for the Hamiltonian with parameters $m=0.25$ and $g^2=0.25$ and the local Hilbert space truncation $j_{\rm max} = 1/2$ on a $N=14$ lattice size can be found in Fig.~\ref{fig: restricted gap ratio}.
+The agreement is good, up to small statistical fluctuations, which indicates that the system is quantum chaotic at these parameters.\footnote{One can also use the distribution of level spacings as an indicator and compare with the GOE prediction.
+In this case, one needs to unfold the spectrum, since the mean level spacing of the GOE is one, while that of a chaotic Hamiltonian depends on the energy and Hamiltonian parameters.
+We explain an unfolding procedure and show the agreement between the distribution of the level spacings and the GOE prediction in Appendix~\ref{app: level statistics}.} We have also plotted the distribution obtained from the Poisson statistics of an integrable theory, $P(r) = \frac{2}{(1+r)^2}$, as a dotted red line for contrast.

 The expectation value of the restricted gap ratio over the distribution, $\braket{r}$, can also be used as an indicator of quantum ergodicity.
 Its value for the distribution in Eq.~\eqref{eq: restricted gap ratio GOE distribution} is $\braket{r}=0.5359$, while for an infinitely constrained integrable system it is $\braket{r}=0.3863$~\cite{Atas_2013}.
 Furthermore, to depict the range of Hamiltonian parameters over which the theory remains quantum chaotic for a given lattice size, we plot the value of $\braket{r}$ against the coupling constant $g$ in Fig.~\ref{fig: gap ratio param scan}, for two different ratios of $g/m$ with the local Hilbert space restricted to $\jmax = 1/2$.
 First, we note that at a given $N$ and a given ratio $g/m$, the theory approaches integrability for large values of $g$, and thus in turn, large values of $m$.
 This behavior is expected since in these parameter regions the dominant contribution to the Hamiltonian comes from the diagonal part, and the non-diagonal mixing of the Hilbert space is relatively suppressed.
 Moreover, when the coupling constant $g$ and mass $m$ are nearly zero, the theory approaches an integrable limit since it is perturbatively solvable using bosonization~\cite{Witten:1983ar,Huang:2021yjh}.
 However, at a fixed finite coupling, enlarging the lattice size enhances the non-integrability of the theory.
 We expect that at any nonzero and finite values of $g$ and $m$, the theory is non-integrable in the thermodynamic limit (infinite volume).